manjulive89/kitchenhelper/README.md

 #Development status

-currently there is no stable version.
+Currently there is no stable version.
 But under https://github.com/simonrenger/kitchenhelper/tree/dev you can find the development version.